Aug 26, 2019|

 The fortress of Kuelap is an archeological wonder, that for a long time was not accessible.
 And Kuelap is – archeologically and historically – much more important than other Incan sites.
 In fact, Kuelap explains why and how the Incan Empire was ended by Spain!

 The Incans are well recognized for their archaeological sites in Peru, especially the extraordinary Machu Picchu.
 While Machu Picchu stole the hearts of many, Peru has a multitude of other sites to offer its guests.
 For example, visit Ollantaytambo, what once stood as the royal estate of Emperor Pachacuti, or hike around Choquequirao, and it’s interesting staircase configuration.

 Consider also exploring Pisac, a place of military citadel, religious temples, and individual dwellings that overlook the Sacred Valley.

 But if you’re in the mood to be utterly fascinated by history, check out the Kuelap fortress where the end of the Inca Empire started.
-Our new Gocta Waterfalls & Kuelap Tour includes boith: The Kuelap fortress and the natural wonder of the Gocat falls.
+Our new Gocta Waterfalls & Kuelap Tour includes both: The Kuelap fortress and the natural wonder of the Gocta Falls.